 "My books are commentaries to Lama Tsongkhapa’s teachings and his teachings are commentaries to Buddha's teachings.
 So these books are Buddha’s teachings.
 People may say that I am the author of Joyful Path of Good Fortune but in reality it is Je Tsongkhapa’s teaching.
 Dharmapala Dorje Shugden gave encouragement and energy to produce such a book, and helped to gather the necessary conditions and dispel obstacles, but the teachings themselves came from Je Tsongkhapa’s wisdom."

-Our weekend program includes beginners’ workshops—which are ideal for making some headway into meditation—, special one-time courses, and mini-retreats covering particular Buddhist themes.
+Our weekend program includes beginners’ workshops—which are ideal for making some headway into meditation—special one-time courses and mini-retreats that cover particular Buddhist themes.
 These are usually open to all levels of practitioner, but check each event’s page for details.
 These practical courses and workshops allow us to delve deeper into different areas of Buddha’s teachings and meditations.

-We offer meditation retreats that range from half day retreats on Saturdays, to full weekends, and also away retreats where we stay at retreat centers in the mountains.
-These relaxing and often profound retreats help us create the space to more deeply contemplate and meditate on specific teachings and gain deep experience.
+We offer meditation retreats that range from half-day retreats on Saturdays, to full weekends, to away retreats during which we stay at a retreat center in the mountains.
+These relaxing and profound retreats help us create the space to more deeply contemplate and meditate on specific teachings.

 Looking for a relaxing, short and peaceful guided meditation?
 Our simple 30-minute meditations are an enjoyable way to ease into meditation.
-These are currently offered on Tuesdays afternoons and Wednesday mornings and are free or by donation.
-We also have on-demand 30 minute meditations with Kadam Lucy James you can access anytime you wish!
+These are currently offered on Tuesdays at lunchtime and on Wednesday mornings and are free or by donation.
+We also have on-demand 30 minute meditations with Kadam Lucy James that you can access anytime you wish!

-Currently on hold, when we start up in-person classes again, we will continue to offer a Kids Meditation Class (5 – 12 years old)!
-Kids learn how to meditate and are introduced to foundational Buddhist concepts, through teachings and fun crafts and stories, like: how to connect to a sense of inner peace, how to identify with their astounding potential, how to develop compassion and gratitude for others, and how to let go of agitating states of mind such as anger.
+Currently on hold, but we will start up our Kids Meditation Class (5 – 12 years old) very soon!
+In these classes, kids learn how to meditate and are introduced to foundational Buddhist concepts through teachings and fun crafts and stories.
+For example, they learn how to connect to a sense of inner peace, how to identify with their astounding potential, how to develop compassion and gratitude for others, and how to let go of agitating states of mind such as anger.

-When we can meet again in person, we hope to continue offering drop-in classes at branch locations in Cap Hill, Lakewood, Boulder, Colorado Springs, and Evergreen; as well as public talks at places such as the Wash Park Boathouse and Denver Art Museum.
+Soon we will once again offer drop-in classes at branch locations in Cap Hill, Lakewood, Boulder, Colorado Springs and Evergreen, as well as public talks at places such as the Wash Park Boathouse and Denver Art Museum.